damesek/minime-oz-shadow-example/README.md

 # A MiniMe example of reagent + shadow-cljs + "Oz" setup

-I had issues to integrate to a large project the OZ dependency (dependecy conflicts..
+I had issues to integrate to a large project the OZ lib (dependecy conflicts..
 I can't solve).
 Therefore I extracted the important part of the code.
 It might be useful for others too..